October 17, 2023

 Thyroglobulin is a protein that is produced by follicular cells in the thyroid gland.
-Most tumours that start from follicular cells in the thyroid gland also produce thyroglobulin.
+Most tumours that start from follicular cells in the thyroid gland also produce this protein.
 The follicular cells use this protein to make and store the thyroid hormones T3 and T4.

-Pathologists often perform immunohistochemistry for thyroglobulin to determine if the cells that they are seeing under the microscope come from the thyroid gland.
+Pathologists perform a test called immunohistochemistry (IHC) to identify cells making thyroglobulin.
+This test helps pathologists determine if the cells they are seeing under the microscope are follicular thyroid cells.
 This is particularly important when examining tumour cells that have spread to another part of the body (this type of spread is called a metastasis).
 If the tumour cells are positive for thyroglobulin, it suggests that the tumour may have started in the thyroid gland or may be made up of cells that are behaving like cells from the thyroid gland.
-In contrast, if the cells are negative for thyroglobulin, it suggests that the tumour may have come from cells that do not normally produce thyroglobulin.
+In contrast, if the cells are negative, it suggests that the tumour may have come from cells that do not normally produce this protein.

 Doctors can also perform a test to look for this protein in the blood.
 This test is usually performed after someone has had their thyroid gland removed.
 The level of thyroglobulin decreases after the thyroid gland is removed and is usually undetectable after several weeks.
 Increasing protein levels in the blood after surgery may be a sign that the tumour is still present somewhere in the body.